HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ### The LCP Element

-Let's take a deeper dive look at the LCP element.
+Let's take a deeper dive into the LCP element.

 {{ figure_markup(
   image="performance-top-15-lcp-nodes.png",